amspath/slidescape/README.md

 * Tiled TIFF and BigTIFF (including generic and Philips TIFF variants).
 * Philips iSyntax.

-The program can also detect and load the [OpenSlide](https://github.com/openslide/openslide) library at runtime.
+Slidescape can also detect and load the [OpenSlide](https://github.com/openslide/openslide) library at runtime.
 If OpenSlide is present, the Aperio, Hamamatsu, Leica, MIRAX, Sakura, Trestle, and Ventana formats can additionally be loaded.

-To enable OpenSlide support on Windows, download (or compile) the [64-bit binaries](https://openslide.org/download/) and put all of the DLL files together in an `openslide/` folder, and put that folder in the same location as `slideviewer.exe`.
+To enable OpenSlide support on Windows, download (or compile) the [64-bit binaries](https://openslide.org/download/) and put all of the DLL files together in an `openslide/` folder, and put that folder in the same location as `slidescape.exe`.

 To enable OpenSlide support on Linux, install the `openslide` library, either using a package manager or by building and installing it manually.
 The program will try to locate `libopenslide.so`, either in the